yodit93/AI-Views/README.md

 # 📖 AI-Views: <a name="about-project"></a>

 > AI-Views is a website that promotes intelligent agents trained to solve sales challenges.
-The main feature of this project is offering solutions and services related to improving sales through the use of smart agents.
+The main feature of this project is chatbot that provides response for user's questions.
+The goal is offering solutions and services related to improving sales through the use of smart agents.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>